balderb/Casino_Vanilla/README.md

 ## How?

 The four skilled coders will have to defeat the difficult task of designing something a website that is easy for everyone to understand, from sweet old _oma_ with arthritis, :older_woman: :phone: to short-attention-span, tik-tok generation _youngsters_ :baby: :iphone: <br>
-Will they apply good and consistent design throughout all the website? :see_no_evil: <br>
+Will they apply good and consistent design throughout all the website? <br>
-Will they bring more than two games to the website? :hear_no_evil:<br>
+Will they bring more than two games to the website? <br>
-Will they add some wacky new features we have not seen before? :speak_no_evil: <br>
+Will they add some wacky new features we have not seen before? <br>
-Stay tuned for further development! :computer:
+Stay tuned for further development!

 ## Who? :bomb: